Table Rocks

 Nature Viewing

 The vernal pool fairy shrimp is a federally listed threatened species inhabiting the seasonal pools that form in shallow depressions on the surface of the lava rock.
-The dwarf woolly meadowfoam is a herb unique to this area and blooms in the spring.
+The dwarf woolly meadowfoam is a herb unique to this area that blooms in the spring.

 As you ascend to the summit, you can see the Pacific madrone, white oak, manzanita, and ponderosa pine surrounded with grass and wildflowers.
 The evergreen madrone trees are the most notable for their glossy, peeling leaves.